Practical Tips to Be More Productive and Get Things Done

 3. Use the Power of Time Blocking

 Time blocking means dedicating chunks of time to specific tasks, no multitasking, no distractions.
-It's a method used by some of the most successful entrepreneurs.
+Whether with a digital calendar or a notebook, schedule work, breaks, and personal time.
+This structure boosts focus and output.

 4. Embrace the 2-Minute Rule